iredmail/docs/en_US/ee/0-ee.best.practice.md

 It will try to load all files ends with `.conf` under `/etc/dovecot/conf-enabled/` first, then `/opt/iredmail/custom/dovecot/conf-enabled/`.
+Earlier settings with same parameter name will be overridden by the latter one.

+`/etc/dovecot/dovecot.conf` and all files under `/etc/dovecot/conf-enabled/`
-Files under `/etc/dovecot/conf-enabled/` are maintained by iRedMail EE, if you want to override some settings, please create a file which ends with `.conf` under `/opt/iredmail/custom/dovecot/conf-enabled/` with your custom settings. for example, Dovecot is configured to enable services like below by iRedMail EE:
+are generated and maintained by EE based on the settings you done on EE web UI (especially the `Server Settings` page).
+If you want to override some settings, please create a file ends with `.conf` under `/opt/iredmail/custom/dovecot/conf-enabled/` with your custom settings. for example, Dovecot is configured to enable services like below by iRedMail EE: